Banner of a team meeting and smiling with a think wording

 What is the Visa Waiver Program?

 Electronic System for Travel Authorization (ESTA) or what is also known as the Visa Waiver Program is a simplified process to allow you an application for admission to the United States.
-To qualify for this you must be from the countries in the list below.

 A picture of someone typing in a laptop